gaissmai/iprbench/README.md

 `bart` has about a factor of 10 lower memory consumption compared to `art`.

+`cidrtree` is the most economical in terms of memory consumption, but this is also not a trie but a binary search tree and slower by a magnitude than the other algorithms.

 ```
                          │  art/size.bm   │             bart/size.bm             │
                          │     bytes      │    bytes      vs base                │